hoangduytran/blender-manual/manual/compositing/types/color/adjust/rgb_curves.rst

    :align: right
    :alt: RGB Curves Node.

-The *RGB Curves Node* allows color corrections for each color channel and levels adjustments in the compositing context.
+The *RGB Curves Node* performs level adjustments on each color channel.

 Inputs
 ======

 Factor
-   Controls the amount of influence the node exerts on the output image.
+   Controls the amount of influence the node exerts on the image.
-Image
+Image/Color
    Standard color input.
 Black Level :guilabel:`Compositor Only`
-   Defines the input color that is (linear) mapped to black.
+   Defines the input color that should be mapped to black.
 White Level :guilabel:`Compositor Only`
-   Defines the input color that is (linear) mapped to white.
+   Defines the input color that should be mapped to white.

 .. container:: lead